p1337/openhaystack_Deepsleep/Firmware/ESP32/README.md

 ./flash_esp32.sh -p /dev/yourSerialPort "public-key-in-base64"
 ```

+> **Note:** You may need to manualy put the device into bootloader mode after it first connects.
 > **Note:** You might need to reset your device after running the script before it starts sending advertisements.

 For more options, see `./flash-esp32.h --help`.